calpoop/4deck/README.md

 the format of the following should be as follows:

 email1@example.com
 email2@example.com
 email3@example.com

-1 email per line, nothing else
+1 email per line, nothing else.
+Each line delimited by a newline character

 then run the following: